cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Software that facilitates encrypted communication between two endpoints.
 If possible to implement (and it’s actually pretty easy to set up), IPSec is a good choice as a countermeasure.
 Not the only one, but a good one.
 I would say user education is key.
 Oftentimes an uneducated user won’t think twice about clicking past the security certificate warning, or reconnecting after being suddenly shut down, and education can help with one or two instances here and there—but don’t rely on it.
 Chapter Review
 Malware is generally defined as software designed to harm or secretly access a computer system without the owner’s informed consent.
 Some states also define malware as computer contaminant.
 Malvertising involves embedding malware into ad networks in an effort to throw malware across many legitimate sites.
-Other definition terms of note include overt channels (legitimate communication channels used by programs across a system or a network) and covert channels (used to transport data in unintended ways).
+Other definition terms of note include overt channels (legitimate communication channels used by programs across a system or a network) and convert channels (used to transport data in unintended ways).
 Most malware is simply downloaded from the Internet with or without the user’s knowledge.
 Sometimes legitimate sites get compromised, leading to infections on visiting systems.
 Other times drive-by downloading infects the system, usually via some weird Java vulnerability delivered through an ad stream or something like it.
 Peer-to-peer applications or web application “features” are often hijacked to distribute malware, and an IRC channel is always a great way to distribute malware.
 Sending malware (usually a Trojan) via e-mail, file sharing, or a browser is also a good distribution method.
 Wrappers are programs that allow you to bind an executable of your choice (Trojan) to an innocent file your target won’t mind opening.
 EliteWrap is an example.
 Crypters are software tools that use a combination of encryption, obfuscation, and code manipulation to render malware as undetectable to AV and other security monitoring products.
 Exploit kit examples include Infinity, Bleeding Life, Crimepack, and Blackhole Exploit Kit.
 A Trojan is software that appears to perform a desirable function for the user prior to running or installing it but instead performs a function, usually without the user’s knowledge, that steals information or otherwise harms the system (or data).
 Although a backdoor isn’t a Trojan, and a Trojan isn’t a backdoor, they’re tied together in this discussion and on your exam: the Trojan is the means of delivery, and the backdoor provides the open access.
-Trojan types include defacement Trojan, proxy server Trojan, botnet Trojans (Tor-based Chewbacca and Skynet), remote access Trojans (RAT, MoSucker, Optix Pro, and Blackhole), and e- banking Trojans (Zeus and Spyeye).
-Covert Channel Tunneling Trojan (CCTT) is one form of remote access Trojans that uses a variety of exploitation techniques to create data transfer channels in previously authorized data streams.
+Trojan types include defacement Trojan, proxy server Trojan, botnet Trojans (Tor-based Chewbacca and Skynet), remote access Trojans (RAT, MoSucker, Optix Pro, and Blackhole), and e- banking Trojans (Zeus and Spyeye). convert Channel Tunneling Trojan (CCTT) is one form of remote access Trojans that uses a variety of exploitation techniques to create data transfer channels in previously authorized data streams.
 It’s designed to provide an external shell from within the internal environment.
 A command shell Trojan is intended to provide a backdoor to the system that you connect to via command-line access.
 Netcat is known as the “Swiss Army knife” of TCP/IP hacking, and provides all sorts of control over a remote shell on a target.
 Netcat can be used for outbound or inbound connections, over TCP or UDP, to or from any port on the machine.
 It offers DNS forwarding, port mapping and forwarding, and proxying.
 You can even use it as a port scanner if you’re really in a bind.
 Port numbers in use by Trojans should be memorized for your exam: netstat will show all connections in one of several states—everything from SYN_SEND (indicating active open) to CLOSED (the server has received an ACK from the client and closed the connection).
 Fport is a free tool from McAfee that reports all open TCP/IP and UDP ports and maps them to the owning applications.
 Process Explorer is a free tool from Microsoft (formerly from SysInternals) that can tell you almost anything you’d want to know about a running process.
 Options for monitoring the registry include, but are not limited to, SysAnalyzer, Tiny Watcher, Active Registry Monitor, and Regshot.
 Windows will automatically run everything located in Run, RunServices, RunOnce, and RunServicesOnce, and you’ll find that most questions on the exam are centered around or show you settings from HKEY_LOCAL_MACHINE.